fusioninventory/fusioninventory.github.io/_posts/2018-06-29-fusioninventory-agent-2.4.1.md

 The Team also reminds you that a [Userecho suggestion site](http://fusioninventory.userecho.com/) is available where you can submit your ideas or whishes for the future of FusionInventory agent and/or plugin for GLPI.

-Don't hesitate to participate by voting or even put your 2 cents !
+Don't hesitate to participate by voting or even put your 2 cents!

-Still many thanks to all our community, users and contributors !
+As usual many thanks to all our community, users and contributors!